albertogd/gitops-for-organizations/docs/Part-1.md

 ![Openshift Gitops Overview](../img/gitops-for-organization-overview.png)

-## Cluster Parameters
+## Frontend

-We need a frontend to create the objects needed by ACM to provision the clusters.
+We need a frontend (web application) to create the objects needed by ACM to provision the clusters.
 This frontend can be AAP (Tower), Jenkins, or any custom web application with a form.
 Although ACM can be used as frontend to provision the clusters, there are some drawbacks: ACM stores the objects locally, not in git; ACM has a fixed form for cluster creation, which cannot be customized.

+This solution doesn't rely on any specific application/orchestrator.
+This solution just need that this application writes 2 configuration files: conf.yaml and provision.yaml.

+### Cluster Parameters

-Instead of creating all the objects, we just need to create a 2 objects:
+Instead of creating all the objects needed by ACM in the frontend, we just need to create a 2 objects:
-- conf.yaml: contains all the configuration parameters of the cluster
+- `conf.yaml`: contains all the configuration parameters of the cluster
-- provision.yaml: contains the parameters needed to provision the cluster, like intall-config.yaml
+- `provision.yaml`: contains the parameters needed to provision the cluster, like intall-config.yaml

 In our example repository, we can see these files for the cluster example [zamora.dev.redhat.com](../clusters/dev/zamora.dev.redhat.com):

 ```
-clusters
+├── clusters
+│   └── dev
+│       └── zamora.dev.redhat.com
+│           ├── conf.yaml
+│           ├── provision.yaml
+│           └── overlay
+│               └── kustomization.yaml
+└── conf
     └── dev
-    └── zamora.dev.redhat.com
         ├── conf.yaml
-        ├── provision.yaml
-        └── overlay
-            └── kustomization.yaml
+        └── provision.yaml
 ```

+There are no specif format for conf.yaml and provision.yaml, but we follow these guidelines:
+* In the folder `conf/<environment>`, we sould add the common configuration for each environment.
+* In the folder `clusters/<environment>/<cluster>`, we should add the specific configuration for the cluster.
+* In `conf.yaml`, we should add the configuration needed for Day 2, explained in the next part: [Configuring Openshift cluster with ApplicationSets using Helm+Kustomize and ACM Policies](Part-2.md).
+* In `provision.yaml`, we should add the configuration needed for provisioning, for our Cluster-provisioning Helm chart.
+You can see an example of provision.yaml for the [cluster here](../clusters/dev/zamora.dev.redhat.com/provision.yaml), and for the [environment here](../conf/dev/provision.yaml).

 ## Cluster-provisioning ApplicationSet